Festivals in Dubrovnik

 Experience Croatian culture at Dubrovnik festivals

-Park Orsula Music Festival takes place at an open stage of an archeological site and a panoramic gazebo, offering carefully picked selection of top Croatian musicians under a starry sky, with a great view of the city and a unique atmosphere.
+Park Orsula Music Festival takes place at an open stage of an archeological site and a panoramic gazebo, offering carefully picked selections of top Croatian musicians under a starry sky, with a great view of the city and a unique atmosphere.

-Earlier in the year, the city celebrates its patron saint, St. Blaise, and the beginning of Lent with separate festivals in February.
-In March, follows Dubrovnik Oyster Festival in Ston.
+Earlier in the year, the city celebrates its patron saint, St Blaise, and the beginning of Lent with separate festivals in February.
+In March follows Dubrovnik Oyster Festival in Ston.

 Attend festivals from the Radisson Blu Resort & Spa at Dubrovnik Sun Gardens

-The Radisson Blu Resort & Spa Dubrovnik Sun Gardens offers perfect accommodation for festival goers, a quiet and comfortable retreat of a hotel room or a private residence with a great view of the picturesque Dalmatian coast and the surrounding islands.
+The Radisson Blu Resort & Spa Dubrovnik Sun Gardens offers perfect accommodation for festival goers, a quiet and comfortable retreat of a hotel room, or a private residence with a great view of the picturesque Dalmatian Coast and the surrounding islands.